motopress/getwid/readme.txt

 * [Table of Contents Block](https://getwid.getmotopress.com/blocks/table-of-contents-wordpress-block/) - an ordered or unordered table of contents that is based on your page headings (H2, H3, H4, etc.).
 * [Anchor Block](https://getwid.getmotopress.com/blocks/anchor-wordpress-block/) - an easy tool to add quick page jumps to a certain part of a page using an HTML anchor #.
 * [Advanced Table Block](https://getwid.getmotopress.com/blocks/advanced-table-wordpress-block/) - a table Gutenberg block that allows for merging cells, customizing background, and adjusting borders.
-* [Content Slider Block](https://getwid.getmotopress.com/content-slider-wordpress-block/) - display any Gutenberg Block like a slider to create an eye-catching presentation of anything you need efficiently and effortlessly.
+* [Content Slider Block](https://getwid.getmotopress.com/content-slider-wordpress-block/) - display any Gutenberg Block like a slider to create an eye-catching presentation of anything you need efficiently and effortlessly in the Gutenberg block builder.

 [Settings and examples](https://motopress.com/blog/category/getwid-gutenberg-blocks/) of each Getwid block.
 We are in the process of building more on-demand blocks for Gutenberg!